 from the positive or negative side) but it still approaches zero.

-To see the proof of this fact see the Proof of Various Limit Properties
+in the previous section.
+However, to see a direct proof of this fact see the Proof of Various Limit Properties

 section in the Extras chapter.

-Let’s start the off the examples with one that will lead us
+Let’s start off the examples with one that will lead us

 to a nice idea that we’ll use on a regular basis about limits at infinity for